connectrpc/conformance/README.md

 and server implementations that use the [gRPC-Go module](https://github.com/grpc/grpc-go) and a reference server implementation that uses the [gRPC-Web Go server](https://github.com/improbable-eng/grpc-web).

-Also, please note that this project is currently pre-v1.0.0.
-As a result, it does not currently make backward compatibility guarantees.
-The goal is to publish a stable release but please be aware we may make changes as we gather feedback from early adopters.

 ## Documentation

 Detailed guides can be found in the "docs" sub-directory of this repo.
 If you first want to read a